 Guest Post by John Coyle, the Reef C. Ivey II Distinguished Professor of Law at the University of North Carolina School of Law One tried-and-true way of obtaining personal jurisdiction over a foreign person that otherwise lacks minimum contacts with a particular U.S. state is to require the person to agree ex ante to a […]

 About Trey Childress

-Meanwhile lets just say that we are proud Trey Childress contributed a whooping 100 entries.
+But we are proud to say that Trey Childress contributed 100 entries already.

 AALS Section on Conflict of Laws Call for Papers – 2018 AALS Annual Meeting The AALS Section on Conflict of Laws invites papers for its program entitled “Crossing Borders: Mapping the Future of Conflict of Laws Scholarship” at the AALS Annual Meeting, January 3-6, 2018, in San Diego.
 TOPIC DESCRIPTION: Now more than ever, the challenges created […]